arjunmehta/heartbeats/README.md

 ```

 #### heart.killAllEvents()
-This will clear all beat events from the heart.
+his will cleconst all beat events from the heart.
 ```javascript
 heartbeats.heart('heartA').killAllEvents()
 ```